jimbucktoo/inquizlit-frontend/README.md

 # inQuizlit

-inQuizlit is a full stack application created to allow users to post tech interview questions and then crowd source answers from other users.
-The answers are then sorted using Reddit's sorting algorithm.
+inQuizlit is a full stack application created that allows users to post interview questions and then view user answers through Reddit's sorting algorithm.

 ## Links